• HOME

 It’s not unreasonable to think that if a group/tribe lived where food was sufficiently abundant and they didn’t live in constant fear for their safety, say, from a nearby hostile tribe or predatory animals, then many/most began their day with a satisfying sense of purpose and ended it with a satisfying sense of accomplishment.

-For example, can our society, via PKQ-crafted legislation, mimic the circumstances—notably for those on the bottommost rungs of the socio-academic ladder—that will result in them beginning their day with a (satisfying) sense of purpose, and ending it with a satisfying sense of accomplishment?
+For example, can our society, (1) by drawing upon real-life examples from around the world, past and present, and (2) via PKQ-crafted legislation, mimic the circumstances that will result in our society's most economically disadvantaged Americans—i.e., those on the bottommost rungs of the socio-academic ladder—beginning their day with a (satisfying) sense of purpose, and ending it with a satisfying sense of accomplishment?

 Short Answer: Yes, our society can.